cURLpp

 Development Plans

 So, what’s next?
 I have some ideas for future releases.
-If you want to suggest some feature, don’t be shy and send me an email (see at the bottom of the page).
+If you want to suggest some feature, don’t be shy and send me an email.

 Version 0.6.0 (Out)